wes-sleeman/Mithril/README.md

 the value of the consequent.
 If the condition is evaluated to the boolean false value, the value of the expression is the same as the value of the alternative.

-> Unless the condition is reducable to a single boolean value at compile-time, it is an ERROR if
+> Unless the condition is reducible to a single boolean value at compile-time, it is an ERROR if
 > the types of the consequent and the alternative do not unify.
 {.error}